tomlm/Linq.AI/README.md

 | ***.Classify()*** | classify each item using a model. |
 | ***.Answer()*** | get the answer to a question for each item using a model. |

-> NOTE: These methods are synchronous linq methods, but internally they run all of the AI calls as throttled parallel background tasks.
+> NOTE: These methods internally run AI calls as throttled parallel background tasks.

 ## enumerable.Classify()
 This allows you to classify each item using a model;